Holic75/Baldurs-gate-dnd-3.5/README.md

 – May get up to Greater Weapon Focus (3 stars) in any weapon they can use.
 – Can cast one spell less per day than trueclass mage.
 – Cannot cast spells of 8th and 9th levels.
-– Gets one bonus feat at level 5 and at every 5 levels thereafter.
+– Gets one bonus feat at level 5 and every 5 levels thereafter.
 – At 1st level gets Armored Arcana: Light Armor Casting passive feat which removes chance of spell failure while casting spells in light armor.
 At level 4 receives Armored Arcana: Chain Mail Casting, at level 8 Armored Arcana: Splint Mail Casting, at level 12 Armored Arcana: Plate Mail Casting and finally at level 16 Armored Arcana: Full Plate Mail Casting.
 – Can use Spontaneous Battlecasting.
 ```